YZ Ceti

 YZ Ceti is a red dwarf star in the constellation Cetus.
-Although it is relatively close to the Sun at just 12 light years, this star cannot be seen with the naked eye.
+Although it is relatively close to the Sun at just 12 light years (3.6 parsecs), this star cannot be seen with the naked eye.
 It is classified as a flare star that undergoes intermittent fluctuations in luminosity.
 YZ Ceti is about 13 percent the mass of the Sun and 17% of its radius.

 This star is unusually close to Tau Ceti, a star of spectral class G8.
 The two are only about 1.6 light years apart, a little more than a third of the distance from the Sun to the Solar System's nearest neighbor, Proxima Centauri.